 If your Social Security benefits are not going anywhere, what is the right way to include them in your retirement planning?
 Getting accurate Social Security estimates is not difficult.
 Using the right numbers in your retirement planning is where things get tricky.

-The Social Security Administration (SSA) offers a set of highly accurate and free calculators.
-They all take into account all the details that go into your actual benefit calculation.
+The SSA offers a set of highly accurate and free calculators.
+They take into account all the details that go into your actual benefit calculation.
 The main difference between them is how they handle your earnings history:

 Quick Calculator estimates your past earnings based on your current salary, with an option to overwrite the historical pay used.